digitallysavvy/group-video-chat/README.md

 This project is setup with a GitHub actions workflow to deploy the project to GitHub pages, if enabled in the project settings.

 To enable GitHub Pages build via GitHub Actions:
-1. Fork the project on GitHub (https://github.com/digitallysavvy/group-live-stream)
+1. Clone or Fork the project (https://github.com/digitallysavvy/group-live-stream)
-2. Clone the project
 3. Click the project's Settings tab
 4. Click the Pages tab in the left column menu
 5. Under Build and deployment, select GitHub Actions as the Source